MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

 4. To start inviting people to join your external network, click the external network settings icon ![Settings icon for an external network.](../media/e1f84edf-4842-4732-89b2-f7e46e4c94e1.png), and then click **Invite**.

-> [!TIP]
+> [!NOTE]
-> Email notification settings that each user set for the home network don't apply to the new external network.
-Users must set email notifications for each external network.
-For more information, see [Yammer email and push notifications](https://support.office.com/article/93e530e0-189f-4768-8f28-7683d48cc996).
+> You can now invite EU users to participate in external networks hosted in the US.
+If an EU-based organization had previously used a network in the US geo, it is possible that a subset of users were active members in external networks before their network moved to the EU geo.
+If a previously active user profile already exists, it will be marked as "deleted" without deleting the content in those external networks when the user is reinvited to access external networks using a new profile.
+For more information, see [Cross-geo external collaboration support on Yammer External Networks for the EU](https://techcommunity.microsoft.com/t5/yammer-blog/cross-geo-external-collaboration-support-on-yammer-external/ba-p/3056462).

 ## Go to and from an external network
 <a name="ExternalNetworks"> </a>